alpha-defi/raydium-sdk/docusaurus/docs/guides/swap.md

 ![initial_wallet](/img/guides/initial_wallet.png)

 ### 2. Switch to devnet

 ![devnet_sollet](/img/guides/devnet_sollet.png)

 ### 3. Airdrop SOL

-Airdrop SOL to your wallet using [spl-token-ui.com](https://www.spl-token-ui.com/#/sol-airdrop) while ensuring you're on devnet.
+Airdrop SOL to your wallet using [https://www.spl-token-ui.com](https://www.spl-token-ui.com/#/sol-airdrop) while ensuring you're on devnet.

 :::note
-Sometimes the amount airdropped may need to be reduced for faster transmission (e.g. airdrop 1-2 SOL instead of 10)
+Sometimes the amount airdropped may need to be reduced for faster transmission (e.g. airdrop 1-2 SOL instead of 10).

+The spl-token-ui.com is open sourced at https://github.com/paul-schaaf/spl-token-ui
 :::

 ### 4. Add USDC and Ray to your wallet